How do I get started on the course early?

 I just registered for the C@CM course offered over the summer, but it lists the course in my fall schedule.
 How do I remove it from my schedule so it doesn't max out my units?

 Even if you are completing the course over the summer, it is still technically a fall course.
 You have to remain enrolled in it on your fall registration.
 It does count towards your max units.
 The same information is true for completing the course over winter break - it will still technically be a spring course.

-What's the difference between the 99-101, 99-101 X, and Open & Free C@CM courses that I see on the Online Learning Initiative (OLI) website?
+What's the difference between the 99-101, 99-101 X, and Open & Free C@CM courses that I see on the Open Learning Initiative (OLI) website?